Vasily Shatilov: Soviet-German War

 After Operation Barbarossa began, Shatilov and his division fought in the border battles and in the Battle of Kiev.
 The 196th was encircled on 23 September and destroyed.
+When division commander Konstantin Kulikov was ambushed and taken prisoner, Shatilov replaced him.
 Shatilov reached Soviet lines with a group of eight others on 3 October in the area of Shishaki north of Khorol, still armed and in possession of his documents.

-Then he was transferred to the same post in the Dnipropetrovsk-based 196th Rifle Division, under General Konstantin Kulikov, not long before the beginning of Operation Barbarossa.
-When Kulikov was ambushed and taken prisoner in September, Shatilov replaced him.

 Appointed chief of staff of the 200th Rifle Division, forming and training in the South Ural Military District at Buzuluk, in January 1942, Shatilov was sent with the unit to the Northwestern Front in March and April.
 After joining the 11th Army of the front, the division fought in the Demyansk Offensive, then defended positions on the Lovat.
 By now a colonel, he was appointed commander of the 182nd Rifle Division on 30 August 1942.
 The division defended positions northeast of Staraya Russa as part of the 27th Army until late 1942 and in February 1943 fought in the second Demyansk Offensive, breaking through to the Porusye River and capturing Goroshkovo.
 Withdrawn to the 34th Army reserve in May, the 182nd returned to action on 18 February with the 1st Shock Army of the 2nd Baltic Front during the Leningrad–Novgorod Offensive and fought in the attack on Dretino.
 Pursuing the retreating German troops, Shatilov's division reached Dno on 23 February and recaptured the city, for which it received the name of the city as an honorific.

 Shatilov took command of the 150th Rifle Division, which he led for the rest of the war, on 30 April 1944.
 As part of the 79th Rifle Corps of the 3rd Shock Army of the front, the division fought in the Rezhitsa–Dvinsk Offensive and the Madona Offensive, in which it captured Sebezh and Idritsa.
 The 150th received the name of the latter as an honorific and in late 1944 with the corps and army fought in the Baltic Offensive and the Riga Offensive.
 With its corps and army, the 150th was transferred to the 1st Belorussian Front in late December for the Vistula–Oder Offensive.
 After the end of the latter, the division participated in the East Pomeranian Offensive in early 1945, in which it was decorated for its role in the capture of Stargard.